jonhue/cv/cv.md

 `2019` [**Plaain**](https://jonhue.github.io/plaain)
 <br/>
-A serverless React-Redux progressive web app to organize movies & tv shows and stream them from anywhere.
+A serverless React-Redux progressive web app to organize and stream movies and tv shows from anywhere.

 A more complete and in-depth timeline of my work can be found [here](work).